-An emotional state can affect your overall health as stressful situations lead to malfunctions in the work of different organs and systems.
+An emotional state can affect your overall health as stressful situations and strict diets lead to malfunctions in the work of different organs and systems.
 Anxiety is a response to physical stress, monotonous schedule, psychological pressure, everyday problems, etc. Can stress cause weight loss?

 Yes, stress can increase anxiety and lead to loss of appetite and weight loss.
 It is not a very healthy process that negatively affects your health.
 Stress changes your eating behavior in hormones, metabolism, and every system in your body.
 However, this can be prevented and stopped with a few simple rules.